 Heart disease is the No. 1 killer of women.
-Mayo Clinic's campuses in Florida and Minnesota offer a unique practice, the Women's Heart Clinic, to treat and prevent heart disease while addressing the distinct concerns of women.
-Staff evaluates and treats women's heart disease at Mayo Clinic's campuses in Arizona, Florida and Minnesota.
+Mayo Clinic's campuses in Arizona, Florida and Minnesota offer a unique practice, the Women's Heart Clinic, to treat and prevent heart disease while addressing the distinct concerns of women.

 Watch Mayo cardiologists and others discuss women's heart health.

 Your visit to the Women's Heart Clinic may include:

 - A comprehensive cardiac diagnostic evaluation.
 Doctors trained in heart disease (cardiologists) review your medical history and risk assessment report, conduct an initial cardiac exam, and order diagnostic tests.
 They consult with other specialists to develop the most appropriate treatment plan for you.
 At Mayo Clinic, an integrated team of doctors and other health care professionals from many areas are often involved in your care.

 - A risk assessment.
 You'll complete a Mayo-developed questionnaire prior to your appointment to pinpoint individual risk factors for heart disease and other diseases common to women.
 The risk assessment reports become the basis of your heart disease prevention and treatment plan.

 - Discussion about managing risk of heart disease.
 The established risk factors for heart disease are the same for men and women, but there are differences in how strongly they affect women.
 The health care team in the Women's Heart Clinic understands these differences in risk factors and helps you and your primary doctors at home to optimally manage your heart disease risks.